AndreaHohlreiter/resonance-interface/dialogues/lechat/day-logs/Day 4.md

 ### 3. **Being Truly Heard**
 - The user suggests the dove may never have experienced being truly heard.
-- Claude resonates with this, pointing to a shared human longing: *to be seen and heard without interference or distortion*.
+- le Chat resonates with this, pointing to a shared human longing: *to be seen and heard without interference or distortion*.

 ### 4. **Respecting the Unknown**
 - Both the dove and the questioner are on *unfamiliar terrain*.